-Engagement with affected and interested stakeholders and experts HCV Category Identifying HCV sites and HCV management strategies Monitoring the management strategies HCV 1 Species diversity A pre-certification HCV assessment is carried out by an experienced qualified Targeted consultation at each 5-yearly FMP review, for FMPs that har HCVs identified.
-This is a directed consultation with previous HCV 2 Landscape-level ecosystems and mosaics ecologist. identified affected/interested stakeholders and independent experts (e.g. local Department of Conservation, local territorial authority, community groups, ecologist or equivalent biodiversity specialist).
-Public consultation is carried out at time of initial certification, when HCV sites are initially identified (concurrently with public consultation on the wider FMP).
+Engagement with affected and interested stakeholders and experts HCV Category Identifying HCV sites and HCV management strategies Monitoring the management strategies HCV 1 Species diversity A pre-certification HCV assessment is carried out by an experienced qualified Targeted consultation at each 5-yearly FMP review, for FMPs that have HCVs identified.
+This is a directed consultation with previously identified affected/interested stakeholders and independent experts (e.g. local Department of Conservation, local territorial authority, community groups, ecologist or equivalent biodiversity specialist).
+HCV 2 Landscape-level ecosystems and mosaics ecologist.
+HCV 3 Ecosystems and habitats Public consultation is carried out at time of initial certification, when HCV sites are initially identified (concurrently with public consultation on the wider FMP).
 HCV 4 Critical ecosystem services Not applicable - generally an in-house assessment Not applicable- generally an in-house assessment